Ziprasidone use while Breastfeeding

 Summary of Use during Lactation

-Because there is little published experience with ziprasidone during breastfeeding, other antipsychotic agents are preferred, especially while nursing a newborn or preterm infant.
+Because there is little published experience with ziprasidone during breastfeeding, other antipsychotic agents may be preferred, especially while nursing a newborn or preterm infant.
 A safety scoring system finds ziprasidone possible to use cautiously during breastfeeding.
 Infants breastfed during maternal use of ziprasidone should be monitored for excess sedation, irritability, poor feeding, and extrapyramidal symptoms, such as tremors and abnormal muscle movements.

 Maternal Levels.
 In one woman, ziprasidone was started at 9 days postpartum (dosage not stated, but presumably at a low dose and titrated upward).
 Serum and milk concentrations were obtained 10 minutes before the morning dose every day for 16 days.
 By day 7 of therapy, the patient was taking 80 mg of ziprasidone twice daily.
 Ziprasidone was not detectable in milk until day 10 of therapy when the milk concentration was 11 mcg/L; thereafter, the milk concentrations were not quantifiable (<10 mcg/L).